RetroReversing/retroReversing/pages/leaks/Paladin.md

 It is unclear the file naming convention and how far along the different builds of the game are but we know that the first 4 characters are the standard product ID for Leaf Green (BPGE) and Fire Red (BPRE).

 ## ROMS leaked
+It is currently unknown what differences are in these builds, but you can rename them to '.gba' and run them in any Game Boy Advance emulator to find out.

 Contents:
 * BPGE264RR.srl - Leaf Green